-The Centre continues to implement its Robotic Vision Gender Equity Plan to encourage and support gender imbalances in computer science and engineering.
+The Centre continues to implement its Robotic Vision Gender Equity Plan to encourage and support our researchers and actively work towards correcting gender imbalances in computer science and engineering.

 The Women in STEM Decadal Plan from the Australian Academy of Science was released in 2019 and is the output of a large and diverse expert working group.
 Key findings from the report include that the need for STEM-trained people will continue to grow nationally; that Australia cannot meet national needs without increasing the number of women involved in STEM; that barriers exist for women at all levels of schooling and the workforce; and that responsibility for remedy must be shared by government, academia, industry, education sector and the community.
 47.5% of Australia’s workforce is female yet only 16% of our STEM-skilled workforce is female.